schemaorg/schemaorg/SOFTWARE_README.md

 This repository only contains the vovcabulary definition, and examples files, supporting documetation, and Schema,org specifi tests and build scripts.

-The core software is included via a sub module 'sdopythonapp'.
+The core software is included via a sub module [sdopythonapp](https://github.com/schemaorg/sdopythonapp).

 Working with a local version of Schema.org
 ==========================================